A TIMELINE OF WOMEN'S EDUCATION IN HISTORY

 1899 In Britain the minimum school leaving age is set at 12

-1905 In the USA Nora Stanton Blatch Barney is the first women to gain a degree in engineering
+1905 In the USA Nora Stanton Blatch Barney is the first woman to gain a degree in civil engineering

 1918 In the UK the school leaving age is raised to 14

-1919 In Britain the Sex Disqualification Removal Act allowed women to become lawyers, vets and civil servants
+1919 In Britain a new law allowed women to become lawyers, vets and civil servants

 1947 In Britain the school leaving age is raised to 15